About Your Visit

 Where do we enter?

 All visitors enter at the main entrance at the west end of the cathedral.
-Pre-paid groups can use any admission desk, including the fast track ‘pre-paid’ desks, to check in at and receive their tickets.
+Before entering security staff perform bag checks for all visitors.
+Thereafter pre-paid groups can go together to any admission desk, including the fast track ‘pre-paid’ desks, to check in at and receive their tickets.
 Groups paying on arrival should use the standard ticket sales desks only.

 Do we need to stay together?